 What are bituminous roads?

 In some parts of the world, it is possible to use bitumen alone for paving roads.
-In this method of road construction, we set up a layer of bitumen and top it with aggregates.
+In this method of road construction, we lay a layer of bitumen and cover it with aggregates.
 We then repeat this process to create a two-coated seal.
-We can also use bitumen between various layers of a road for sealing them.
+We can also use bitumen to seal the various layers of a road.

 What is Tar?

-Tar is a highly viscous liquid that contains a high amount of carbon content.
-It is used for laying surface layers for pavements, preserving wood, etc.
+Tar is a highly viscous liquid that contains a high amount of carbon.
+It is used for laying surface layers of pavements, preserving wood, and other purposes.

 Forms of Tar